hanwenzhang123/fullstack-note/04-note/README.md

 - Fargate: have your containers behave in a more automated way, like serverless functions, allocating EC2 instances for your containers
 - App Runner: point to a container image while it handles all the orchestration and scaling behind the scene
 - Orchestration is the automated configuration, management, and coordination of computer systems, applications, and services.

+[[↑] Back to top](#table-of-contents)

+## AWS

+#### Amazon Web Services
+- AWS is a hosting providers that give you a lot of services where you can run your application on the cloud
+- global cloud platform which allows you host and manage services on the internet to host infrastructures
+- infrastructure as service: they provide their servers as service so you do not need to manage the backup and the power supply of the service
+- platform as service: you can get java, ruby, php as a service so you do not need manage the binaries of these applications
+- software as service: email sending capabilities, message queueing service (exchange data using point-to-point or publish and subscribe patterns)
+- cloud storage platform: storage options like S3 (simple storage service), EBS (elastic block store), EC2 (elastic computer cloud), VPC (virtual private cloud)

 #### AWS Services
 - Elastic Computer Cloud (EC2): create virtual computer in the cloud, choose OS, memory and computer power, then run in the cloud, use instance as server for web application, but as your app grows, you would need to distribute traffic across multiple instances